 Femia was born in Orange and grew up in Huntington Beach, California.
 She is trilingual in English, Spanish, and Italian, and in her free time, she loves to read, explore new places, and spend time outdoors.
 Femia comes from a family of teachers, and her passion for teaching ESL not only stems from the fact that she loves to travel, but also that she is a first-generation American, with parents who immigrated to the US from Italy with their families and had to assimilate into a new culture.
 She strives to create an environment in the classroom that is comfortable for her students, supportive, and motivating.

-Annie Gilbert is the Coordinator for the Saddleback College Community Education Adult ESL courses across South Orange County, and she has been teaching at Saddleback College for five years.
+Annie Gilbert is the Coordinator for the Saddleback College Community Education Adult ESL courses across South Orange County, and she has been teaching at Saddleback College since 2013.
 She holds a M.A. in Second Language Education from McGill University in Canada, a B.A. in French Teaching and a TESL Certificate.
 She taught Adult ESL at the School of Continuing Education at Cypress College for ten years and taught international students at UCI Extension for a summer.
 As a naturalized U.S. citizen, she understands the challenges that immigrants face and strives to create lessons based on the goals and needs of her students.
 She received the School of Continuing Education Teacher of the Year Award in 2008 and was nominated Orange County College Teacher of the Year in 2009.
 Before moving to California in 2003, she taught ESL, TEFL or French in Canada, Argentina, Thailand, Vietnam and Laos.
 When she is not working, she spends her time with her husband and daughter, and she enjoys hiking, yoga, learning new technologies, traveling and improving her Spanish.